The Free Press Journal: History

 The founder editor was Swaminathan Sadanand.
 It was founded in 1928 to support Free Press of India, a news agency that dispatched "nationalist" news to its subscribers.
 In the colonial context, Colaco describes it as "an independent newspaper supporting nationalist causes".
 She quotes Lakshmi as saying that "The nationalist press marched along with the freedom fighters".
 It played a significant role in mobilising sympathetic public opinion during the independence movement.

 Notable former employees

 Among its founders was Stalin Srinivasan who founded Manikkodi in 1932.
 Bal Thackeray worked as a cartoonist for the newspaper until being removed from the job.
 Thackeray then founded Marmik.
-According to Atkins he was removed "after a political dispute over Thackeray's attacks on southern Indian immigration into Bombay" Notable cartoonist R. K. Laxman joined The Free Press Journal as a twenty-year-old.
+According to Stephen E. Atkins he was removed "after a political dispute over Thackeray's attacks on southern Indian immigration into Bombay" Notable cartoonist R. K. Laxman joined The Free Press Journal as a twenty-year-old.
 He was Thackeray's colleague.
 Three years into the job, he was asked by his proprietor not to make fun at communists, Laxman left and joined The Times of India.